Born and raised in Cumbria, the green north of England, in a rural area with the beauty of nature, historic buildings

 Leading a community choir throughout 2013 gratefully allowed me to test out my musical arranging skills and reignited my passion for harmonisation and the benefits of singing as a group.

 At the beginning of 2014, I was privileged to be asked to join the The Grace Notes, one of Cornwall’s leading funk soul gospel jazz reggae bands, as a backing vocalist.
 We now focus on gospel, soul and jazz and I also regularly sing lead vocals too.
-Apart from performing all over Cornwall and beyond, this has led to session singing work, gospel singing performances and, hugely, learning more about the music industry as a music professional.
+Apart from performing all over Cornwall and beyond, this has led to session singing work and, hugely, learning more about the music industry as a music professional.

 Another life-goal trip to Tanzania involved me singing in Swahili with a choir in the foothills of Mount Kilimanjaro in 2015, further developing my love for harmonies, nature, culture and learning about the world.

-Currently, I have happily gone back to my green roots and reside with my fiance in a beautiful rural location near Truro, Cornwall, UK.
+Currently, I have happily gone back to my green roots and reside with my fiancé and puppy in a beautiful rural location near Truro, Cornwall, UK.
 I am a lucky recipient of Arts Council funding to develop my creative practice as a jazz singer, writer and arranger.
-I teach singing in my studio, perform and lead singing in care settings, continue to perform with The Grace Notes aswell as a solo artist and in my jazz duo/trio/quartet.
-I am also madly inspired working with other creatives and bringing together my experience of team- and confidence-building, mentoring and group work with my love for nature and singing in my latest venture of Wild Singing workshops.
+I teach singing in my studio, perform and lead singing in care settings, continue to perform with The Grace Notes aswell as a solo artist and in my jazz duo/trio.
+I am also madly inspired working with other creatives and bringing together my experience of team- and confidence-building, mentoring and group work with my love for nature and singing in my Wild Singing Workshops and Samphire Choir Outdoor Singing Sessions.